tjdwill/cpp-notes/libraries/Qt/install-no-account.md

 Be sure to list the Qt modules used as arguments to the `COMPONENTS` section of `find_package()`.
 The linked documentation provides well-written, easy-to-follow examples.

 **NOTE**: Also be aware that Qt requires an OpenGL implementation to build.
 CMake throws an error if it cannot do so.
 To fix this, [one solution is to install `libglew-dev`](https://stackoverflow.com/a/7843270).
-For Fedora, the package is `mesa-libGL-dev`.
+For Fedora, the package is `mesa-libGL-devel`.

 ### QtCreator